-- What do they do on the weekend?
+- What do they do at the weekend?

 - What do they do for work?

-Once you’ve answered these questions, you may find it easier to hone in on just what kind of visuals will appeal to the right people.
+Once you've answered these questions, you may find it easier to hone in on what kind of visuals appeal to the right people.

 As marketing expert Neil Patel explains, “As you build the profile of your target audience, you’ll get inside their head and figure out their motivations.

-This is important because, as we said earlier, when you know what this person’s motivations are, you can help them achieve their goals as a way to achieve your own goals.”
+This is important because, as we said earlier, when you know this person’s motivations, you can help them achieve their goals as a way to achieve your own goals.”

 2 – Discover Your Brand's Aesthetic